RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ![Figure 7: Research-based Policy Network, learning rate increased to 0.001](../plots/Reinforce-Vs-TD3-Learning-Curve2025-08-16_04_04_17.png)

-The following notable observations can be made:
+The following notable observations, from figures 6 and 7, can be made:

-- The twin critic mechanism effectively reduced overestimation bias
+- The twin critic mechanism effectively reduced overestimation bias.
-- Delayed actor updates contributed to training stability
+- Delayed actor updates contributed to training stability.
-- The higher variance could be a clue to the lower returns achieved by the project's implementation; compared to the research.
+- The higher variance could suggest the lower returns achieved by this project's implementation; compared to the research.
 Reducing the exploration noise could improve the performance.
 Additionally, addressing the exploding gradients observed over longer training durations may also improve training stability and achieve higher returns.
 Gradient clipping was not applied in accordance with the research (Fujimoto et al., 2018).

 ### 4.4 Comparative Analysis

+The following section compares the learning curve characteristics of both models.
+Both model implementations are subjected to further simulated training tasks.
+Where, each model is completely retrained in all environments.

 #### 4.4.1 Training Dynamics